Aug 2, 2021 to Oct 29, 2021

 During this week you’ll learn how to interview and negotiate, while building your online presence.

-You find and apply to the companies of your dreams, while we help you negotiate and leverage our extensive hiring network.
+You find and apply to the companies of your dreams, while we help you find the best job and negotiate the right terms.

-We constantly improve on it based on the ever changing needs of the technology industry, and feedback from our students and alumni.
+We constantly improve our curriculum based on new trends, changing needs of the tech industry, and feedback from our students and alumni.

-Our remote coding bootcamp curriculum includes live pair programming to get you as close to a working environment as possible.
+Our online bootcamp curriculum includes live pair programming to get you as close to a working environment as possible.

 During the second half of the course, students use their skills to design and build fully functional apps from scratch.
 The schedule during this period is more open-ended, but equally intense.